ESTATES REVIEWS Making sure you have the critical data from your estate

 Your estate or property portfolio holds significant value and risk for your organisation.
-It is however in insidious decline and needs to be constantly tweaked and improved to prevent value loss and increased risk.
-It needs to be managed nimbly in order to take advantage or news trends or legislation that allow you to maximise its potential benefit.
+It is, however, in insidious decline and needs to be constantly tweaked and improved to prevent loss of value and increased risk.
+It needs to be managed nimbly in order to take advantage of new trends or legislation that allow you to maximise its potential benefit.

 To be able to make sense of these large assets you need up to date critical performance data.
 This is the management information that allows you to strategically plan the future of your portfolio and critically find value adding and risk reducing ideas.
 Finding the gap between what you have now, where you would like to go and what needs to be done is the primary reason for a robust estates review.